 Pompey, the great Roman military general, placed Tarsus under the control of Rome.
 It soon became the capital city of Cilicia (the province in which the city existed) and the place where the province's governor lived.
 The city was given the status of being "free" by Roman Emperor Augustus as a thanks for its efforts during Rome's civil wars.

 Free cities in the Roman empire were allowed to govern themselves by their own laws and customs, and given the privelage of selecting their own magistrates.
 Such free cities like Tarsus were also not subject to having Roman guards stationed within its gates.

 Those born in such free cities (like the Apostle Paul) were deemed to be citizens of the Roman Empire and could therefore exercise the privileges and rights granted to those with a Rome-based citizenship.

-The city was also the place where Egyptian Queen Cleopatra and Mark Antony met for the first time and where they held celebrated feasts during the construction of their fleet (41 B.C.).
-Tarsus was well-known for its culture of Greek philosophy, literature and wealth.
+Tarsus was also the place where Egyptian Queen Cleopatra and Mark Antony met for the first time and where they held celebrated feasts during the construction of their fleet (41 B.C.).
+It was well-known for its culture of Greek philosophy, literature and wealth.
 Its schools of learning rivaled and excelled even those found in Athens and Alexandria.
 Around 171 B.C. the city's library held 200,000 books, including a huge collection of scientific works.

-Paul also used his rights of citizenship, given to him in Tarsus, when he appealed to have a case against him (started by Jews) be heard in Rome by Caesar himself (Acts 25:10 - 12).
+Paul's reference to the place of his birth and the Roman citizenship it made possible helped him avoid being whipped by the Romans (Acts 22:22 - 29).
+He also used his rights of citizenship, given to him in Tarsus, when he appealed to have a case against him (started by Jews) be heard in Rome by Caesar himself (Acts 25:10 - 12).